ttsirkia/neuvontajono/README.md

 operating system starts.
 Make sure that the environment variable `NODE_ENV` is set to `production`.
 The mechanism must also restart the application if it crashes for some reason.

 If the MongoDB configuration requires a password, use the environment variable `MONGODB_URI` to provide the required connection string.

 ## Projector Configuration

 In the lab sessions, a video projector can be used to show the queue length and course-specific images which may contain hints etc.

 To enable this feature, you have to create a projector configuration JSON and make it available online.
+Define the URL in the course settings.

 The configuration file looks like this:
 ```